The International Trade Blog International Sales & Marketing

 2. A qualitative assessment of the CRAM results by country risk experts from OECD Members in order to integrate factors not fully taken into account by the model.
 This could lead to an adjustment (upwards or downwards) of a country compared to the CRAM results.
 Any adjustment has to attract a consensus among Experts.

 The group of country risk experts meet several times a year.
-These meetings are organised so as to guarantee that every country is reviewed whenever a fundamental change is observed and at least once a year.
-The list of country risk classifications is publically available and published on the OECD website after each meeting; however the meetings themselves and the exchanges and deliberations that take place are strictly confidential.
+These meetings are organized so as to guarantee that every country is reviewed whenever a fundamental change is observed and at least once a year.
+The list of country risk classifications is publicly available and published on the OECD website after each meeting; however, the meetings themselves and the exchanges and deliberations that take place are strictly confidential.

 Using the CRAM Data to Assess Risk

-Whilst in these articles I make generalised statements, it is not unusual for certain geographical areas to share some risk commonalities.
-For example many countries in Africa are categorised a high risk according to CRAM.
-Consequently, it is likely that doing business in Africa will be comparatively more risky than doing business in parts of Asia or the Middle East.
-For sellers and buyers alike, the idea is to paint a picture about a country or an area; you may think of this as a quick reference guide or a short-cut to risk management.
+Whilst in these articles I make generalized statements, it is not unusual for certain geographical areas to share some risk commonalities.
+For example, many countries in Africa are categorized as high risk according to CRAM.
+Consequently, doing business in Africa will likely be comparatively more risky than doing business in parts of Asia or the Middle East.
+For sellers and buyers alike, the idea is to paint a picture about a country or an area; you may think of this as a quick reference guide or a shortcut to risk management.

-Basically, if one knows that a particular area has high risk, you should approach these negotiations differently than negotiations in low-risk area, and your business solutions may also be different or more restricted in choice.
-For example in risky countries Delivered Incoterms 2010 (DAT, DAP and DDP) may not be desirable options and more secure payment methods may also be required.
+If one knows that a particular area has high risk, you should approach these negotiations differently than negotiations in low-risk areas, and your business solutions may also be different or more restricted in choice.
+For example in risky countries Delivered Incoterms 2020 (DPU, DAP and DDP) may not be desirable options and more secure payment methods may also be required.